- Plesk for Windows

 Error: Connection to the database server has failed because of network problems: Try to establish connection failed

-Stop the MySQL server (but not "Plesk SQL Server") from running on port 3306 using the Plesk Services Monitor, which can be started from the Windows Start menu.
+Stop the MariaDB server (but not "Plesk SQL Server") from running on port 3306 using the Plesk Services Monitor, which can be started from the Windows Start menu.

-Edit the MySQL configuration file,
+Edit the MariaDB configuration file

-%plesk_dir%\\Databases\\MySQL\\Data\\my.ini, and add the line
+%plesk_dir%Databases\MySQL\my.iniand add the line